canonical/platform-engineering-docs/documentation/tutorial-guidance.rst

 * **What you'll do**.
 This should be the first section in the tutorial.
 It aims to quickly and succinctly establish everything the user will do in the tutorial.
 * **Requirements**.
-In this section, provide the list below.
-If the charm supports architecture beyond amd64, update accordingly.
+This section should contain a list of resources, software or other tools that the user will need before starting the tutorial.
+In this section, provide *at least* the list below.
+If the tutorial supports architecture beyond amd64, update accordingly.
 If the tutorial involves a machine charm, update the type of controller that the user will need.
 If there is some reason why a Multipass VM is not acceptable for the tutorial, provide an alternate guide to help the user with installing Juju and bootstrapping a controller.
 Finally, include additional information if the tutorial will require significant resources (CPU, RAM, or disk space).

   * A working station, e.g., a laptop, with amd64 architecture.